whitish1984/hbs_scaffold_cli/README.md

     Please refer to '--template-root' option for the detail of template root.
   * If a template file includes .handlebars or .hbs extension in its name, such extensions are removed from the output file.
-  * Template file name and its directories can be dynamically generated with ".brueprint" definition.
+  * Template file name and its directories can be dynamically specified with ".brueprint" definition.
 For more detail, Please refer to README in github project
   * Environment variables can always be used for input data with _env object (e.g. _env.(environment variable name)).
   * In additon to the environment variables, JSON or YAML data can be used as input with -i/--input option.
 ```

 ## How to use `.blueprint`